+- Trustee training plan in place

+- Continued work on the Plan's Own Risk Assessment

-- Annual review of the Plan against quality standards - Implementation of Halex Consulting's findings from its review of the effectiveness of the RSP's risk management arrangements - Preparation for the General Code of Practice - Trustee training plan in place - Skills matrix and RACI matrix maintained - Risk register reviewed annually - Board and Adviser evaluation exercise - Long-term strategy planning, including monitoring budget and spend, and forecasting budget and future projects
+- Annual Plan audit

+- Skills matrix and RACI matrix maintained

+- Risk register reviewed annually and deep dive sessions quarterly

+- Board and Adviser evaluation exercise

+- Long-term strategy planning, including monitoring budget and spend, and forecasting budget and future projects

 We are familiar with and have access to copies of the Plan's governing documentation and documentation setting out our policies, including the Trust Deed & Rules and SIP (which sets out the policies on investment matters) through regular use, review, and comment from our advisers.
-In particular, we refer to the Trust Deed and Rules as part of considering and deciding to make any changes to the Plan, and the SIP is formally reviewed annually and as part of making any change to the
+In particular, we refer to the Trust Deed and Rules as part of considering and deciding to make any changes to the Plan, and the SIP is formally reviewed annually and as part of making any change to the Plan's investments.

-Plan's investments.
 Furthermore, through discussion, questioning, and adviser support at regular meetings (and outside of the meeting cycle) we believe that we have sufficient knowledge and understanding of the law relating to pensions and trusts and of the relevant principles relating to the funding and investment of occupational pension schemes to fulfil our duties.